Allal al-Fassi: Exile

-Al-Fassi shortly left for Cairo to self-exile due to clashes with the king and the Istiqlal leadership as well as the hardening of French policies in Morocco.
-When he first arrived in Egypt, he managed to establish links with leaders and diplomats from the Arab World as well as bring attention to the Maktab al-Maghrib, an organisation in Cairo that served as the local headquarters of nationalist parties across North Africa.
-This was due to Allal al-Fassi being well known across the Arab World.
-He alongside other nationalists established links with Amin al-Husseini and the Muslim Brotherhood.
-The Brotherhood supported Maghrebis logistically and financially because their leader, Hassan al-Banna, considered al-Fassi a friend.
-These links with the Muslim Brotherhood would later become problematic for al-Fassi when he returned to Cairo in 1953 leading to the Egyptian media and Egyptian politicians becoming disinterested in him.
+Al-Fassi shortly left for Cairo to self-exile due to clashes with the king and the Istiqlal leadership as he felt that his role as leader was purely symbolic lacking any decision-making power.
+Another reason why he left was the hardening of French policies in Morocco.
+In Egypt, he established links with leaders and diplomats from across the Arab World.
+Allal al-Fassi's widespread popularity around the Arab World brought widespread attention to Maktab al-Maghrib, a Cairo-based organisation that served as the local headquarters of nationalist parties from across North Africa.
+He also established links with Amin al-Husseini and the Muslim Brotherhood.
+According to French intelligence, the Brotherhood supported Maghrebis logistically and financially because their leader, Hassan al-Banna, became a friend of al-Fassi.
+On 23 July 1952, the Egyptian revolution of 1952 led to the overthrow of Egypt's monarchy.
+The new regime dissolved the Muslim Brotherhood and banned all other political parties.
+Al-Fassi's links with the Muslim Brotherhood proved problematic when he returned to Cairo in 1953.
+The association damaged his standing in the eyes of the new ruling class, while the Egyptian media and political establishment increasingly lost interest in him.

 Whilst in Cairo, he became a lecturer at Al-Azhar University.
 Furthermore, he began collaborating with other nationalist leaders like Abd el-Krim al-Khattabi, Abdelkhalek Torres and Habib Bourguiba and they formed the Committee for the Liberation of the Arab Maghreb.
 In 1952, al-Fassi went for a world tour to gain international support travelling to and lecturing in Europe, South America, North America and the Middle East.
 He also went to the UN to plea the case for Moroccan independence and put pressure on France.
-While this only led to limited reforms by France, it raised awareness around the world for Moroccan independence.
 This period in Cairo was when he wrote his most important writings like The Independence Movements in Arab North Africa (1947) and Self-Criticism (1951).

-Istiqlal party, Moroccan Liberation Army and post-independence

-Allal al-Fassi met with leaders of the FLN like Larbi Ben M'hidi, Mohamed Boudiaf and Hocine Aït Ahmed in a meeting sponsored by Fathi Dib.